On the Rise: Georgia Peacocke

 Georgia Peacocke (GP): Yes, in my view, the collaboration between interior architecture and interior design is vital in achieving a holistic approach.

 For our clients, there’s a huge benefit to being able to do both architecture and interior design in-house.
-By combining our efforts, it creates continuity in our work from early in the design process.
+By combining our efforts, it creates continuity in our work from early on in the design process.

-When you aim to deliver all the interior details — down to specifying the furniture — it removes any distinction between the architectural and interior elements creating a seamlessness to the final composition.
+When you aim to deliver all the interior details — down to specifying the furniture — it removes any distinction between the architectural and interior elements, creating a seamlessness to the final composition.

 GP: One future I see for architecture is a blending across more design disciplines and the importance of collaboration.
 We are not only architects but designers.

-Living in Copenhagen I developed an appreciation for the many architects taking this one step further and designing custom pieces of furniture inspired by, and for, the building.
+Living in Copenhagen, I developed an appreciation for the many architects taking this one step further and designing custom pieces of furniture inspired by, and for, the building.
 A furniture brand may then manufacture and pick this piece up, adding it to their collection.

-Edward White Architects Studio, Hamilton.
+Edwards White Architects Studio, Hamilton.
 Image: Simon Wilson

 JR: Tell me about some of the projects that you’ve found to be the most rewarding?

-GP: Some of the most creative or fun experiences I’ve had are from the projects with the most constraints or limitations.
+GP: Some of the most creative or fun experiences I’ve had are from projects with the most constraints or limitations.

-Conversely, when presented with a blank slate design can become more formulaic.
+Conversely, when presented with a blank slate, design can become more formulaic.

 JR: You are now a Registered Architect.
 How was the journey to becoming registered?

-GP: I became a Registered Architect near the end of 2022 — a huge year after designing, detailing, and building a house with my sisters.
+GP: I became a Registered Architect near the end of 2022 — a huge year after designing, detailing and building a house with my sisters.
 And then to continue onto complete registration all outside of a full-time working week.

 Sister’s Sanctuary, architectural design by Georgia Peacocke.
 Image: Mark Duncan

 GP: Travelling has opened my mind to what other architects are doing around the world.
-My eye is drawn to beautiful details such as balustrades and quirky window shrouds in Berlin, or the tiles and textures of Mexico — I’m constantly in awe of the world’s cities and built environments.
+My eye is drawn to beautiful details, such as balustrades and quirky window shrouds in Berlin, or the tiles and textures of Mexico — I’m constantly in awe of the world’s cities and built environments.

 My love for photography grew while travelling, composing these slices of architectural randomness into moments of beauty.